QuarkChain/QCEPs/QCEP/qcep-5.md

 #### Returns

-1. `tokenId` - token id proposed in the highest bid
+1. `tokenId` - token ID proposed in the highest bid
 1. `newTokenPrice` - bid price of the highest bid
 1. `bidder` - address of the highest bidder
 1. `round` - current round number of the auction